AI experts sharing free tutorials to accelerate your business.

 5. Scenario grid — Show 3 scenarios per SKU: Conservative (-5%), Recommended (move), Aggressive (-15%).
 Report the revenue and margin dollar outcome at each, so the merchant can see the shape of the trade-off, not just the recommended point.

-6. Competitor-response check — Run a one-move-ahead game-theory pass: if the recommended price triggers a competitor match within 48 hours (score their response probability as low / medium / high based on prior behavior), does the recommendation still make sense?
-Name the competitor most likely to match and the expected matched price.
+6. Competitor-response check — Run a one-move-ahead game-theory pass using the observation window from config.competitor_response_lag for the SKU's category (rather than a hardcoded 48 hours): if the recommended price triggers a competitor match within the configured window, score their response probability as low / medium / high based on prior behavior, and ask whether the recommendation still makes sense.
+Name the competitor most likely to match, the expected matched price, and the lag the merchant's history actually supports.
 Name the escape hatch (bundle, loyalty-gated price, regional price) that cannot be matched as easily as a headline price.
+Cite the specific competitor_response_lag cell so the merchant does not have to re-ask "how fast do they actually react in this category?".

 7. Risk flags and guardrails — Flag explicitly: MAP / UPP breach, margin-floor breach, channel-parity breach (DTC vs. marketplace vs. brick-and-mortar), cannibalization of a higher-margin SKU, brand-perception risk from too-frequent markdown, tax-jurisdiction implications, and advertising-law risk (FTC "was / now" rule requires the reference price to have been genuine).
 Include a rollback trigger (e.g., "revert if sell-through < 1.2× baseline in 14 days").